plaindocs/sourcefabric-development/coding/git.rst

 - Go to the Superdesk project space in GitHub
 - Look for the button labelled Fork and click on it

-You have now in your GitHub account a replica of the Superdesk repository, that is your fork and lives only in GitHub.
+You now have in your GitHub account a copy of the Superdesk repository, that is your fork and lives only in GitHub.

 Now you need to download the source code so that you can work locally in your